uclab-potsdam/inflect/README.md

 - <a href="#webpages">webpages</a>

-The [folder structure](img/#-347,-1,584,422&ff0000&&&folder_structure.png) is quite straightforward and enables you to add inflected visualisations to your own story.
+The [folder structure](img/#0,0,369,865&ff0000&&&folder_structure.png) is quite straightforward and enables you to add inflected visualisations to your own story.

 <!-- The [VIS folder](img/#-347,-1,584,422&ff0000&1,120,236,322&&folder_structure.png) contains all the pieces of code concerning the data visualisations and inflections. -->

 To add a new visualisation to your story, we recommend using the <a href="https://vega.github.io/editor/#/examples/vega-lite/bar">Vega-Lite editor</a> to create the basic visualisation.

-The vega-lite spec json file can then be placed in the [SPECS](img/#-329,0,566,422&ff0000&23,178,104,206&&folder_structure.png) folder.
+The vega-lite spec json file can then be placed in the [/vis](img/#0,120,369,680&85eb1f&12,237,353,615&&http://localhost:5500/img/folder_structure.png) folder.

-Copy the corresponding data to the [DATA](img/#-329,0,566,422&ff0000&23,147,99,176&&folder_structure.png) folder.
+Copy the corresponding data to the [/vis/data](img/#0,120,369,680&85eb1f&52,273,131,313&&http://localhost:5500/img/folder_structure.png) folder.

-Open the [edit mode](img/#0,0,912,746&ff0000&&&inflections_editor.png) of the inflection tool by opening the inflection page in your browser.
+Open the [author mode](img/#0,0,912,746&ff0000&&&inflections_editor.png) of the inflection tool by opening the inflection page in your browser.

 Make sure the [vis parameter](img/#44,-51,862,336&ff0000&496,10,610,45&&inflections_editor.png) in the URL is set to the filename of your vega-lite spec.